fraawlen/cassette/doc/spec.md

 TIME
 ```

-Returns a UNIX timestamp in seconds.
+Returns an UNIX timestamp in seconds.

 <div align="right">[ <a href="#toc">back to top</a> ]</div>